supercollider/supercollider/README_WINDOWS.md

 The second candidate for wrong finds is the fixup_bundle utility at the very end of the install process.
-Remember, for developing SC the "install" step (building the target "install") is not required, SC can be run in the respective target folders - using and depending on the build environment settings.
+Remember, for developing SC the "install" step (building the target "install") is not required, SC can be run in the respective target folders - using and depending on the built environment settings.
 The development IDEs should be able to find the correct executable if you hit "run target".
 But if you want to start SC from the file explorer, or use a copy on another computer, you will need to "install" and then run from/copy the generated installation folder.

-On Windows the bundle utility just reads out the dynamic libraries required to run an executable, tries to find them in the system, and copies them to the folder in which the executable resides.
-This is the safest way to guarantee that SC can be used independently of the build environment, because Windows executables always look for libraries in their own working directory *first*.
+On Windows, the bundled utility just reads out the dynamic libraries required to run an executable, tries to find them in the system, and copies them to the folder in which the executable resides.
+This is the safest way to guarantee that
+SC can be used independently of the built environment because Windows executables always look for libraries in their own working directory *first*.
 Fixup_bundle just identifies libraries by their names (version and architecture are not verified).
 When it tries to find the libraries in the system, the environment PATH is taken into consideration with relatively high priority.
 Therefore it is theoretically possible that fixup_bundle finds different libraries from the ones used at build time.
-As a result your build will work, but the install won't.
+As a result, your build will work, but the install won't.
 Even worse: the error messages produced in this case are far less specific than the ones produced if a library is simply missing.

-Fortunately it is not too difficult to identify wrong finds of fixup_bundle, because it produces output that tells exactly, which libraries were copied to the executable folder.
-Further more it is the last install step, you just need to scroll up the cmake build output.
-So if you get obscure Windows system messages at SC start up, try to scroll up the install output, and go over the last segment, starting with `fixup_qt5_executable` and/or `fixup_bundle`.
+Fortunately, it is not too difficult to identify wrong finds of fixup_bundle, because it produces output that tells exactly, which libraries were copied to the executable folder.
+Furthermore, it is the last install step, you just need to scroll up the cmake build output.
+So if you get obscure Windows system messages at SC startup, try to scroll up the install output, and go over the last segment, starting with `fixup_qt5_executable` and/or `fixup_bundle`.
 If you lost the output, just repeat `cmake --build . --target install`.
 Going over that list you might be able to spot cases where required libraries were copied from unintended places.
 A quick workaround to get SC running in such cases is to replace the wrong library by the correct one.
-A better workaround is to adjust your build environment, so that you don't have to repeat the replacement after each install.
+A better workaround is to adjust your build environment so that you don't have to repeat the replacement after each install.
 Adding the overlooked library's parent folder to the head of the environment PATH should usually do the job.
 Again, the build system was constructed to anticipate such errors and prevent them.
 All directories